Busch Stadium Seat Color Top Pen

 - Measuring 5" long and a slim 7/16" in diameter, this rhodium-plated rollerball pen's barrel is turned from the grey bleacher wood.
 The surface of an authentic red plastic grandstand seat is set in the top.
 Engraved with ballpark name.
 Ships with rollerball cartridge (Schmidt P8126 or P8127) and can also accept "Parker style" ballpoint refill cartridges.

-- Also available in the Original Color Top and Classic styles, which have been discontinued and will not be produced after current stock is sold.
+- Also available in the Original Color Top style, which have been discontinued and will not be produced after current stock is sold.
 The Original Color Top Pen's barrel diameter is larger for bigger hands and the top features a piece of the grey bleacher wood.
-The Classic Pen ships with and accepts only ballpoint cartridges.

 - Officially licensed by Major League Baseball, each pen comes